Maxwella10/azure-database-migration902/README.md

     Click the “New Connection” button.
     Provide the necessary details for your existing on-premises database, such as server name, authentication method, and credentials.
     Test the connection to ensure it’s successful.

+### Task 3: Connecting to Azure SQL Database

+Connect to Your Azure SQL Database:

+    Open Azure Data Studio.
+    If the Welcome page doesn’t automatically appear, you can access it by selecting Help > Welcome.
+    Click New Connection to open the Connection pane.
+    Fill in the following details using your Azure SQL Database information:
+    Server name: The fully qualified server name (e.g., servername.database.windows.net).
+    Authentication: Choose SQL Login.
+    User name: Use the server admin account user name.
+    Password: Enter the server admin account password.
+    Save Password: Select Yes if you want to avoid entering the password each time.
+    Leave the Database name field blank since you’re only connecting to the server.
+    Set the Server Group to <Default> or a specific group you’ve created.
+    Click Connect.